dotnsf/qoodle/README.md

     - If you want to use room name, then set room field or access to /quizset?room=XXXX

-- Then administrator may open /share(?room=XXXX) page **with different PC**, and share this screen into web conference.
+- Then administrator may share this page into web conference, if needed.

 - Then participant user attend web conference, and browse shared screen, that QR code is embedded.